Article • 27 min read

 4. Technical difficulties email template

-Tech companies and service providers must apologize for spotty service or back end issues when they occur.
+Tech companies and service providers must apologize for spotty service or backend issues when they occur.
 It’s important to explain what went wrong and try to atone for the headache it caused.

 Dear [Customer Name],